-Timing of infrastructure Availability (Years) N/A within this JPA Environmental N/A within this JPA Water and Sewer City and County Water and Sewer within each respective Jurisdiction Hatched Areas on Exhibit A) Transportation City and County support US City and County 41 Bypass widening Water and Sewer within each respective jurisdiction EXISTING JOINT PLANNING STUDY (Red Hatched Areas on Exhibit A) Maximum Allowable Density per City of Venice Comprehensive Plan (Adopted 2010) 2010) N/A Approx. Existing County Future Land Acreage Use N/A Location Approx. Acreage #9 (US 41 Bypass) 732
+Timing of Infrastructure Availability (Years) N/A within this JPA Environmental N/A within the law Water and Sewer City and Country Water and Sewer within each respective jurisdiction Hatched Areas on Exhibit A) Transportation City and County support US City and County 41 Bypacs widening Water and Sewer within each regionation jurisdiction EXISTING JOINT PLANNING STUDY Rea Maximum Allowabid Density per City of Venice Comprehension Plan (Ausstred 2010) N/A Existing County Future Land N/A Approx. Acreage 732 witera A9 (US 41 Bypacs)

-Note: Area 5 and 6 size clarifications made Nov.
-12, 2008; additional clarificiations made October 2010 include: (1) four areas (former areas 4, 9A, 9B and 10) deleted from Potential Annexation (Green Areas on Exhibit A) and added to Potential Coordination/Cooperation (Blue Areas on Exhibit A) as areas 10, 11A, 11B and 12 with revised utility and environmental commitments; (2) name changes to reflect City of Venice Comprehensive Plan; and (3) revised acreages to reflect approximations.
+Note: Area 5 and 6 size darifications made Nov.
+12, 2008; additional clarificitations made October 2010 include: (1) four areas (former areas 4, 9A, 9B and 10) deleted from Potential Annexation (Green Areas on Exhibit A) and added to Potential Coordination/Cooperation (Green Areas on Exhibit A) and added to Potential Coordination/Cooperation (Green Areas on Exhibit A) and 30 added to Potential Coordination/Cooperation (Green Areas on Exhibit A) and 31 areas and 33 restaurants (2) name changes to reflect City of Vanice Comprehensive Plan; and (3) review acreases to reflect approximations.